 Accent lighting complements ambient lighting.
 It is used to add depth and texture to a room, and also to highlight specific elements, such as paintings and architectural details.
-Up- and down-lighters, angled spots, and track lights are all good at providing accent light, and can be seen at work in this example:
+Up- and down-lighters, angled spots, and track lights are all good at providing accent light.

 4. Atmospheric lighting